Parent Tip Sheet: Surviving the gimme season

 Here are some tips on how to control holiday consumerism:

 - Set your rules ahead of time.
 Discuss holiday spending early; be clear and consistent about what things you are and aren’t willing to buy and about situations where children are allowed to ask for things.
-For instance, you might say that gift requests made before December 1st will be ignored, or that no wishes for gifts can be made while in a store or while the TV is on.
+For instance, you might say that gift requests made before December 1st will be ignored, or that no wishes for gifts can be made while in a store, or while the TV or another screen device is on.
 You may also want to have rules about the particular kinds of things you are and aren’t willing to buy.

 - Don’t negotiate.
 When children ask for something that you’re not willing or able to buy for them, don’t be tempted to respond with a counter-offer: stick to the rules you’ve established.
 Keep the rules consistent for everyone in your family.

 - Be aware of online advertising.
 Many parents are unaware of just how commercialized children’s Internet spaces are.
-In fact, most of the sites most popular among kids either carry advertising or are directly associated with a brand (such as MyScene with Barbie and Pixie Hollow with Disney.)
+In fact, most of the sites and apps most popular among kids either carry advertising or are directly associated with a brand (such as Pokémon Smile or the Barbie Dreamhouse app).
 If you’re trying to limit your children’s exposure to advertising and branding, being aware of what they’re encountering online is an important step.

 - Keep holiday fever under control.
 As the holidays approach, kids get more and more excited about what they hope to find under the tree.
 During the weeks beforehand you can defuse that somewhat by going to places where they can get new things at little or no cost: regular visits to the library are good for this, as are thrift shops (these are a good opportunity to encourage children to give away some of their old or unused toys as well, though it’s best not to tie getting a toy directly to giving one away.)